hashicorp/terraform/website/source/docs/providers/aws/r/dynamodb_table.html.markdown

 Only define attributes on the table object that are going to be used as:

-* Table hash key
-* Table range key
+* Table hash key or range key
-* LSI or GSI hash key
-* LSI or GSI range key
+* LSI or GSI hash key or range key

 The DynamoDB API expects attribute structure (name and type) to be passed along when creating or updating GSI/LSIs or creating the initial